ebiester/supervillian-kata/README.md

 * Tickets from Supervillians of any age are in priority class one.
 * Tickets from Villains are of priority class two, until they have been outstanding for one week, on which they become priority class one.

 * Senior support employees are now responsible for two tickets at a time instead of one.
+There are already assigned tickets in the system and this should stay stable.
+** This will be adjusted again shortly, so the system should support an arbitrary number of tickets in the future.
 ___

 The spec for Kata 3 is dependent on Kata 2 and is a front end companion.